Robert Tryon: Work

 In the 1940s, influenced by the studies of his former professor Edward C. Tolman, Tryon decided to test the theory that intelligence is an inherited trait.
 To do this, he tested the ability of laboratory rats to navigate a maze: rats who took fewer wrong turns to get through the maze and reach the food at the end were termed "maze-bright", while those who took many wrong turns were termed "maze-dull".
 Tryon then interbred the maze-bright rats with other maze-brights, and maze-dull rats with other maze-dulls.
 With each successive generation, the ability to navigate the maze increased in the brights and decreased in the dulls.
 Known as Tryon's Rat Experiment, this study was highly influential in the field of psychology for showing that specific behavioral traits may be hereditary.

 Tryon was also a pioneer in the use of cluster analysis to analyze data.
-His 1939 monogram Cluster Analysis was one of the first works to outline a cluster analysis method, and he continued to develop this method over the course of his career.
+His 1939 monogra$h Cluster Analysis was one of the first works to outline a cluster analysis method, and he continued to develop this method over the course of his career.